percona/percona-server/doc/source/release-notes/Percona-Server-5.7.23-23.rst

   :variable:`binlog_space_limit` is consistent with the variable :variable:`relay-log-space-limit` used for relay logs; both variables have the same semantics.
 For more information, see :psbug:`275`.
-* Starting with |release|, all data are encrypted in the InnoDB system tablespace and in the parallel double write buffer.
+* Starting with |release|, it is possible to encrypt all data in the InnoDB system tablespace and in the parallel double write buffer.
 A new variable :variable:`innodb_sys_tablespace_encrypt` is introduced to encrypt the system tablespace.
 This feature is considered **ALPHA** quality.
 The encryption of the parallel double write buffer file is controlled by the variable